 The North Carolina Partnership may use additional factors to determine whether to adjust the local partnerships' allocations.
 These additional factors shall be developed with input from the local partnerships and shall be communicated to the local partnerships when the additional factors are selected.
-These additional factors may include board involvement, family and community outreach, collaboration among public and private service agencies, and family involvement.

-On the basis of performance assessments, local partnerships annually shall be rated 'superior', 'satisfactory', or 'needs improvement'.
-Local partnerships rated 'superior' shall receive, to the extent that funds are available, a ten percent (10%) increase in their annual funding allocation.
-Local partnerships rated 'satisfactory' shall receive their annual funding allocation.
-Local partnerships rated 'needs improvement' shall receive ninety percent (90%) of their annual funding allocation.

-The North Carolina Partnership may contract with outside firms to conduct the performance assessments of local partnerships.

-(8) The North Carolina Partnership shall establish a local partnership advisory committee comprised of 15 members.
-Eight of the members shall be chairs of local partnerships' board of directors, and seven shall be staff of local partnerships.
-Members shall be chosen by the Chair of the North Carolina Partnership from a pool of candidates nominated by their respective boards of directors.
-The local partnership advisory committee shall serve in an advisory capacity to the North Carolina Partnership and shall establish a schedule of regular meetings.
+These additional factors may include board involvement, family and community outreach, collaboration among 1 2 public and private service agencies, and family involvement.
+3 On the basis of performance assessments, local partnerships annually 4 shall be rated 'superior', 'satisfactory', or 'needs improvement'.
+Local 5 partnerships rated 'superior' shall receive, to the extent that funds are 6 available, a ten percent (10%) increase in their annual funding allocation.
+Local partnerships rated 'satisfactory' shall receive their 7 8 annual funding allocation.
+Local partnerships rated 'needs 9 improvement' shall receive ninety percent (90%) of their annual funding 10 allocation.
+The North Carolina Partnership may contract with outside firms to 11 12 conduct the performance assessments of local partnerships.
+The North Carolina Partnership shall establish a local partnership 13 (8) 14 advisory committee comprised of 15 members.
+Eight of the members shall be chairs of local partnerships' board of directors, and seven shall 15 be staff of local partnerships.
+Members shall be chosen by the Chair of 16 17 the North Carolina Partnership from a pool of candidates nominated by their respective boards of directors.
+The local partnership advisory 18 committee shall serve in an advisory capacity to the North Carolina 19 Partnership and shall establish a schedule of regular meetings.
+20 21 Members shall serve two-year terms and may not serve more than two consecutive terms.
+Members shall be chosen from local partnerships on 22 23 a rotating basis.
+The advisory committee shall annually elect a chair 24 from among its members.
+The North Carolina Partnership shall report (i) quarterly to the Joint 25 (9) Legislative Commission on Governmental Operations and (ii) to the 26 General Assembly and the Governor on the ongoing progress of all the 27 local partnerships' work, including all details of the use to which the 28 allocations were put, and on the continuing plans of the North Carolina 29 Partnership and of the Department, together with legislative proposals, 30 including proposals to implement the program statewide."
+31 G.S.
+143B-168.13(a) reads as rewritten: 32 (c) The Department shall: "(a) 33 Develop a statewide process, in cooperation with the North Carolina 34 (1) 35 Partnership, to select the local demonstration projects.
+The first 12 local demonstration projects developed and implemented shall be located in 36 the 12 congressional districts, one to a district.
+The locations of 37 38 subsequent selections of local demonstration projects shall represent the 39 various geographic areas of the State.
+Develop, in cooperation with the North Carolina Partnership, Develop 40 (2)

+and conduct a statewide needs and resource assessment for each county.